Riddell’s goldenrod

 The stem and side branches terminate in flower clusters which form a flat topped inflorescence of between 30 and 450 flower heads.
 Each flower head has 7 to 9 yellow ray florets and 6 to 10 yellow disk florets.

-Among the flat-topped goldenrods this species is identified by its grass-like, folded leaves.
+Among the flat-topped goldenrods this species is identified by its grass-like, folded leaves that sheath the stem.

 Great Plains flat-topped goldenrod (Euthamia gymnospermoides) has grass-like, unfolded leaves that do not wrap around (sheath) the stem at the base.
 They have a large number of resinous dots on the surface.
 The flower clusters have only 10 to 21 flower heads.
 There are 10 to 14 ray florets in the flower head.